uivlis/conditional-tokens/source/pm-scripts.md

 [Javascript Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date),
 it's recommended to use an ISO date format like *2018-03-27T16:20:11.698Z*.

 * **currency**: A text field defining which currency is holding the market's funds.
-It's informative, just to remind you wich token corresponds the collateral token address.
+It's informative, just to remind you wich token corresponds to the collateral token address.

-* **fee**: A text field defining the amount of fee held by the market creator.
+* **fee**: A text field defining the amount of fees charged by the market creator.

-* **funding**: A text field representing how much funds to provid the market with. (e.g 1e18 == 1 WETH, 1e19 == 10 WETH...)
+* **funding**: A text field representing how much funds to provide the market with. (e.g 1e18 == 1 WETH, 1e19 == 10 WETH...)

 * **winningOutcome**: A text field representing the winning outcome.
 If declared, pm-scripts  will try to resolve the market, but will always ask you to confirm before proceeding.